IPSScienceVisualization/Workshops/CapeTown2018/README.md

 ## Real-time DigitalSky Dark Matter Planetarium Data Visualization Examples

+The following Jupyter notebooks create the files necessary to visualize data inside the Dark Matter software.
+The Dark Matter Asset bundle is also included in this repository.

 * [GalaxyZoo](https://github.com/IPSScienceVisualization/Workshops/blob/master/CapeTown2018/GalaxyZoo%20visualized%20in%20DigitalSky.ipynb) In this example we will show how to import catalog data into DigitalSky Dark matter using the catalog of GalaxyZoo classifications.
-* [Dark Energy Survey dwarf galaxy discoveries](https://github.com/IPSScienceVisualization/Workshops/blob/master/CapeTown2018/DES%20Dwarfs.ipynb) One of the advantages of visualizing datasets inside plabnetarium software such as Dark Matter, is the fact that it comes with the rest of the Universe already included.
-Here we will visualize a catalog of Milky Way dwarfs in the context of a beautiful volumetric MilkyWay galaxy.
+* [Dwarf galaxies](https://github.com/IPSScienceVisualization/Workshops/blob/master/CapeTown2018/DES%20Dwarfs.ipynb) One of the advantages of visualizing datasets inside planetarium software such as Dark Matter, is the fact that it comes with the rest of the Universe already included.
+Here we will visualize a catalog of Milky Way dwarf galaxy companions in the context of a beautiful volumetric MilkyWay galaxy.
+This notebook also prepares simulation data for the Sagittarius Dwarf.

 ## Rendered Planetarium Visualization Examples